kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 #### File Bundling
 To upload and download structured files such as tar files to/from iRODS, we can use `ibun` command.

 A tar file containing many small files can be created with normal unix tar command on our local machine .
 We can then upload the tar file to the iRODS server as a normal iRODS file.
-Furthermore, `ibun –x` command can be used to extract/untar the uploaded tar file.
+Furthermore, `ibun -x` command can be used to extract/untar the uploaded tar file.
 The extracted subfiles and subdirectories will then be appeared as normal iRODS files and sub-collections.

 As a good practice we can tag the tar file using the -Dtar flag when uploading the file with iput.
 The dataType tag can be added later with the isysmeta command.
 For example: isysmeta mod /kuleuven_tier1_pilot/home/vsc33586/mydir.tar datatype 'tar file'